Investing in Your Education

 Financial Aid awards are not made until a student’s file is complete.

 The Financial Aid Office is available to help with the process.
 Students may find applying for aid difficult and confusing.
-Those needing help or advice are encouraged to contact the Financial Aid Office (760) 245-4271, extension 2277 or visit us on the Web at www.vvc.edu.
+Those needing help or advice are encouraged to contact the Financial Aid Office (760) 245-4271, ext.
+2277 or visit us on the VVC Financial Aid Home Page.
 We offer FAFSA Labs for those students seeking help filling out the FAFSA application.
 Please check online for dates and times.

 Types of Financial Aid

 California, through the Student Aid Commission, offers state-funded grants for undergraduate students.
 There are grants for both academic and vocational higher education programs, including the new entitlement program.
-Cal Grant A, B or C applicants must have financial need, be legal California residents attending an eligible school in California, be in a program of study leading directly to an undergraduate degree or certificate, be enrolled at least half-time and not possess a baccalaureate degree prior to receiving an award.
+Cal Grant A, B or C applicants must have financial need, be legal California residents or meet AB540 requirements, attending an eligible school in California, be in a program of study leading directly to an undergraduate degree or certificate, be enrolled at least half-time and not possess a baccalaureate degree prior to receiving an award.
 A student can accept only one Cal Grant.
 The Financial Aid Office has complete Cal Grant eligibility and application information.
+Students with qualifying dependents may receive additional aid.

 Cal Grant A helps students with tuition/fee costs.
-The minimum eligible course length is two academic years and is held in a reserve status at the community college level.
+The minimum eligible course length is two academic years.

 Cal Grant B provides a living allowance for very low income students.
 More than half of all new Cal Grant B recipients begin at a public community college.